1202kbs/Understanding-NN/README.md

 [8] Jost Tobias Springenberg, Alexey Dosovitskiy, Thomas Brox, and Martin Riedmiller.
 Striving for simplicity: The all convolutional net. arXiv preprint arXiv:1412.6806, 2014.

+#### Section 3.4

+[9] M. Sundararajan, A. Taly, and Q. Yan.
+Gradients of counterfactuals. arXiv preprint arXiv:1611.02639, 2016.

 #### Section 4.1

-[9] Bolei Zhou, Aditya Khosla, Agata Lapedriza, Aude Oliva, and Antonio Torralba.
+[10] Bolei Zhou, Aditya Khosla, Agata Lapedriza, Aude Oliva, and Antonio Torralba.
 Learning deep features for discriminative localization.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 2921–2929, 2016.

 #### Section 4.2

-[10] R. R.Selvaraju, A. Das, R. Vedantam, M. Cogswell, D. Parikh, and D. Batra.
+[11] R. R.Selvaraju, A. Das, R. Vedantam, M. Cogswell, D. Parikh, and D. Batra.
 Grad-cam: Why did you say that? visual explanations from deep networks via gradient-based localization. arXiv:1611.01646, 2016.